 Laminate flooring is best for any room with a dry and clean sub-flooring.
 However, you avoid laminate flooring in bathrooms and laundry rooms because the plastic-coated planks get very slippery when wet.

 Concrete flooring is a fully customizable option that is a great alternative to traditional flooring options such as marble, carpet, stone, wood, linoleum, and tile.
 You also have the option of combining different textures, finishing options, and patterns for a flurry of design variations.

-One downside to concrete flooring is it needs occasional resealing.
+One downside to concrete flooring is it

 • Ceramic Tile

 Ceramic tiles are versatile, thus can go in any room, as long as the sub-floor is clean and dry.
 However, this sub-floor should be covered with a tile backer board that’s cement-based.

 bedrooms and kid’s playrooms since they can be cold and hard under foot.

 A new floor signifies a new beginning for your home or office space.
 And if you adhere to these specifics before you get the job started, you will have a major advantage.
 The final result should be pleasing and satisfactory to you.